TabathaGronlund/Art-Gallery-How-To/README.md

 The pupose of this project was to work with a team and create an application that allows users to learn more about different art mediums.
-My team and I were able to connect 12 components that give access to information from grahite to oil paints.
-The comments portion of the components present the users a platform to discuss, share and ask questions.
+My team and I were able to connect 12 components that give access to information from graphite to oil paints.
+The comments portion of the components present the users a possibility for a platform to discuss, share and ask questions.

 Uilization:
 Javascript,